EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 As to proof-of-possession, RS always gains knowledge that C has PRK\_out at the end of the successful EDHOC execution.
 Conversely, C gains knowledge that RS has PRK\_out either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successully verifying a response from RS protected with the generated OSCORE Security Context.

-## C-to-RS: POST to authz-info endpoint # {#c-rs}
+## C-to-RS: POST to /authz-info endpoint # {#c-rs}

-The access token can be uploaded to RS by using the authz-info endpoint at RS.
+The access token can be uploaded to RS by using the /authz-info endpoint at RS.
 To this end, C MUST use CoAP {{RFC7252}} and the Authorization Information endpoint described in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}} in order to transport the access token.

-That is, C sends a POST request to the authz-info endpoint at RS, with the request payload conveying the access token without any CBOR wrapping.
+That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload conveying the access token without any CBOR wrapping.
 As per {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}, the Content-Format of the POST request has to reflect the format of the transported access token.
 In particular, if the access token is a CWT, the content-format MUST be "application/cwt".

-The communication with the authz-info endpoint does not have to be protected, except for the update of access rights case described below.
+The communication with the /authz-info endpoint does not have to be protected, except for the update of access rights case described below.

 In case of initial access token provisioning to RS for this Client, the next steps are essentially running the EDHOC protocol and deriving a OSCORE Security Context, as detailed later in this section.
 In the following, we outline some alternative processing, which occur when the provisioned access token or the established OSCORE Security Context for various reasons is no longer available or sufficient.
 In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the initial setting.